PyRope-E-Assessment/pyrope/docs/examples.rst

 Tiny Examples
 -------------

-The following is a collection of spartanic examples without comments or metadata.
+The following is a collection of spartan examples without comments or metadata.
 Among others, you will find here most of the exercises from the documentation again.